 The feedback I received from my clients and those evaluations were overwhelmingly positive!
 That let me know I was reaching learning objectives and I was good at it.

-Finally, the third indication that I needed to charge appropriately for my services what’s the feedback I received from friends.
+Finally, the third indication that I needed to charge appropriately for my services was the feedback I received from friends.
 In the early days, those friends represented human resources professionals, managers, and CEOs.

 “Why do you charge so little?” one good friend of mine asked.
 I had just trained individuals and her medical practice.
 She was shocked at the results I delivered and challenged me accordingly.